 There is NO parking inside the fence on the paved pit area.

-Each regular NCQMA member family will receive a key that permits access to the following:
+Each regular NCQMA member family will receive a code that permits access to the following:

-- Track Entrance gate
+- Track entrance gate

 - Restrooms

-- Scale House
+- Scale house

-The key is to only be used by the family to whom it is registered.
+The code is to only be used by the family to whom it is registered.